jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 ## Background

 Chaos is a "vulnerable by design" machine from [hackthebox.eu][1].
 In this walkthrough I perform the actions of an attacker.
-The goal is twofold, first, get user-level privileges on the box and get the key in /home/$USER/user.txt.
+The goal is twofold: first get user-level privileges on the box and get the key in /home/$USER/user.txt.
 Second, escalate privileges to root and get the flag at /root/root.txt.

 ## Victim Machine Specs